west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then the transition dipole moment is computed.
-Used only when westpp_calculation is "C".
+Used only when westpp_calculation = "C".

 .. data:: westpp_l_dipole_realspace